cfe-lab/shared-doc/source/submission/index.rst

 .. warning:: Don't send data to SHARED via email; we can't guarantee
              the confidentiality of data submitted by email.

-Data should be formatted according to one of the **data submission schemes** documented in this section.
+Data should be formatted according to the **data submission scheme** documented in this section.
 It specifies how clinical, demographic, and viral sequence data should be formatted so that the SHARED project can merge data efficiently and consistently.
-For cases where each study participant only has a **single record**, the :ref:`simple_scheme` is the simpler way to format your data.
-For more detailed studies (e.g. where participants have multiple follow up results), or if your data is already in a database system, the :ref:`multi_table_scheme` may be more appropriate.

 Examples of properly formatted data in both schemes are `available on GitHub`_.